HaoranLiao/haoranliao.github.io/_pages/teaching.md

 #### Education

 * University of California, Berkeley, California &ensp; 2018&ndash;2023
-<br> Ph.D. in Physics &emsp; Supervisor: K. Birgitta Whaley
+<br> Ph.D. in Physics
+&emsp; Supervisor: K. Birgitta Whaley
-* McGill University, Montr&#233;al, Qu&#233;bec &emsp; 2014&ndash;2018
+* McGill University, Montr&#233;al, Qu&#233;bec &ensp; 2014&ndash;2018
-<br> B.Sc. in Honours Mathematics and Physics &emsp; Graduated with: First Class Honors, Dean’s Honors List
+<br> B.Sc. in Honours Mathematics and Physics
-<br> Awards: (1/1) E.P.
-Aikman Prize in Physics, (1/2) Prince of Wales Scholarship in Science

 ---

 #### Experience
 * Senior Research Scientist, Q-CTRL
 <br> 01/2024&ndash;Present &emsp; Los Angeles, United States
+  * Application team
 * Research Intern, IBM Quantum
 <br> 02/2023&ndash;08/2023 &emsp; New York, United States
+  * Led the research effort in machine learning-based quantum error mitigation, designing and running experiments.
+Demonstrated that our method outperforms ZNE on small-scale circuits, and scales to classically intractable circuits with lower overhead in a 100-qubit experiment.
+Showed its superiority for variational algorithms such as VQE, and for tomography-like experiments.
+  * Performed experiments and analysis for Pauli channel estimation using entanglement-assisted benchmarking.
+Developed e.g., the codebase to perform randomized compiling (single-Clifford twirling) for ECR gates, and staggered dynamical decoupling.
+Researched and enabled methods to suppress crosstalks, e.g., crosstalk absorption on Heisenberg model simulations.

 * Ph.D.
 Student Researcher, UC Berkeley
 <br> 09/2018&ndash;12/2023 &emsp; Berkeley, United States
+  * Analytically and numerically studied the decoherence effect in tensor network discriminative QML models and their connections to classical Bayesian networks.
+Showed that adding noisy ancillas helps mitigating decoherence effect in model performance in simulations with distributed GPU training.
+  * Developed a novel protocol based on the RNN/LSTM for continuous quantum error correction with dispersive readout measurements.
+The protocol decodes the errors and applies active corrections.
+Benchmarked against our Bayesian inference model (similar to hidden Markov models) on tasks including adiabatic quantum computing.
+  * Derived the robustness of general quantum classifiers against worst-case input perturbations based on the concentration of measure phenomenon.
+Argued against the previous belief of vulnerability in generic quantum classifiers and proved their practical robustness decreases mildly polynomially in the number of qubits.

 ---